jackokring/hugo-a-gogo/content/aladdin/termux.md

 need them.

 So that just leaves compiling Java for Android.
 Or ...
 X11 using VNC with dwm?
 Ah, yes.
-Minor Alt + i and Alt + Shift + c problems of entry with the free VNC client I'm using.
-Customization is also limited due to missing "ft2build.h" but that's not too bad.
+Minor `Alt + i` and `Alt + Shift + c` problems of entry with the free VNC client I'm using.
+Customization is also limited due to missing `ft2build.h` but that's not too bad.

 ### Later Additions

-Microsoft RDP Client and package `xrdp` (a slightly involved setup) gives full screen desktop and bot vnc and rdp connection options.
+Microsoft RDP Client and package `xrdp` (a slightly involved setup) gives full screen desktop and both vnc and rdp connection options.
 Apparently Termux uses `eth5` for the `traceroute` gateway.
 All the Alt keys work too without bad workarounds (should that be reach-arounds).
 The following is useful in build files.